ScaryArae/Project-Cybermouse/World Notes/People/Walter Elias Disney.md

 ## The Epcot Project

 EPCOT, or the experimental prototype community of tomorrow, was Walt's Vision of a livable community that was a catalyst for American industry, emerging technology, and enterprise.
-The project, which included not just the EPCOT but also another [[Magic Kindom|theme park]] and much more, was a massive undertaking and required the sponsorship of several much larger corporations.
+The project, which included not just the EPCOT but also another [[Magic Kingdom|theme park]] and much more, was a massive undertaking and required the sponsorship of several much larger corporations.

 Walt sought to create an ideal city that embodied his futurist vision for society.
 While the plans for the development did include a theme park, that was primarily included to reassure investors following the successes of California's Disneyland.
 Walt's near entire focus was on his city of tomorrow.